Combatd/Hybrid_Cloud_Foundations/README.md

 * Despite being scalable, these systems were not highly available, opening businesses to the risks of downtime and data loss.
 * The inherent scalability of the distributed systems also led to sprawl, which made them difficult to secure and manage.
 * Finally, because of the sheer number of components involved in different systems, IT organizations experienced sprawl as well, becoming disjointed and siloed.

+### Legacy IT: Centralized Storage and 3-tier
+Centralized storage, as the name suggests, involves high volume, shareable storage that can be accessed by multiple servers over the network.
+It provides standalone servers with pools of storage and data protection via multiple network paths, multiple storage processors, and RAID protection at the disk level.

+* A Storage Area Network is a dedicated, specialized, high speed network that provides access to block-level storage.
+A SAN typically consists of hosts, switches, and storage devices, all connected to each other.
+* A NAS is a storage device that is connected to a network and allows data to be stored and retrieved from a centralized location.
+NAS devices use Ethernet to access shared storage devices at the file level.
+* Centralized storage works with distributed computing to create the 3-tier infrastructure architecture that is popularly used in datacenters today.
+In this computing model, servers and storage are separate entities, connected through a storage network.

+Advantages
+* Centralized storage solved the data availability problem that was caused by distributed computing.
+* The ability to add storage separately from computing resources also meant that companies could scale storage to meet the needs of their growing data.
+* An added benefit was that application high-availability became easier in distributed environments, because centralized storage facilitated shared disk access for clustering.

+Disadvantages
+* Storage array and network management became a specialized IT domain, resulting in the need for specialized skills.
+* As centralized storage increased in sophistication, it also brought increased complexity via concepts like SAN fabrics, WWPNs, RAID groups,volumes, spindle counts, and so on.
+* The flexibility to add storage separately from computing meant that scaling was also uneven – storage was scaled in large blocks, while servers were scaled in smaller increments.
+* This resulted in large CapEX commitments when storage was needed.
+Since storage was purchased in large blocks, it could sometimes take years to fill the available disk space, resulting in very long time to value.